Gilgit, Pakistan - Things to Do in Gilgit

 Insider Tips

-Always carry cash as ATMs are limited and credit cards rarely accepted outside major hotels
+Carry cash in Pakistani rupees as ATMs can be unreliable and credit cards aren't widely accepted outside major hotels

 Explore Activities in Gilgit